Internal Corporate Governance and Insider Trading

 Nanyang Technological University (NTU) - Nanyang Business School

-This paper examines the role of corporate governance in limiting insiders’ ability to profit from their information advantage.
-Using the governance score compiled by Institutional Shareholder Services as a measure of the effectiveness of a firm’s governance, we find that compared to insiders of poorer-governed firms, those of better-governed firms earn significantly smaller abnormal profits from their sale transactions, but not from their purchase transactions.
-Among various governance attributes, board effectiveness and audit quality play the most important role in reducing the profitability of insider sales.
-We also find that these asymmetric effects of governance on the profitability of insider trading come from two possible channels: better monitoring and more effective compensation structure.
-Furthermore, good governance restricts insiders’ use of private information, but not of public information, and the market interprets insider sales in better-governed firms as containing less private information than those in poorer-governed firms.
+This paper examines the role of internal corporate governance in limiting insiders’ ability to profit from their information advantage.
+Using various measures that capture the quality of a firm’s internal governance, we find that compared with insiders of poorer-governed firms, those of better-governed firms earn significantly smaller abnormal profits from their sales transactions, but not from their purchase transactions.
+We also find that these asymmetric effects of internal governance on the profitability of insider trading are stronger for firms with more monitoring needs.
+Moreover, better-governed firms are more likely to place ex-ante preventive measures, such as voluntary insider trading policies, to restrict insider trading and take ex-post disciplinary actions against CEOs who earn large abnormal profits from their insider sales transactions.
+We further find that good governance restricts insiders’ use of private information but not that of public information.

-Keywords: corporate governance, insider trading, insider sales, insider purchases, profitability of insider trading
+Keywords: Internal corporate governance, Insider purchases, Insider sales, Profitability of insider trading

 JEL Classification: G34, J33, K31, M52working papers series